debiai/docs/documentation/useCases/WoodScape_Tutorial/README.md

 <br>

-The aim of this tutorial is to showcase the capabilities of DebiAI and its plus value in a Machine Learning project via an industrial use case which is a 2D objects detection task using the WoodScape dataset.
+The aim of this tutorial is to showcase the capabilities of DebiAI and its plus value in a Machine Learning project via an industrial use case which is a 2D object detection task using the WoodScape dataset.

 The [WoodScape](https://woodscape.valeo.com/woodscape/) dataset is a public dataset containing more than _100K images_ of urban scenes captured using fish-eye cameras for automotive driving tasks.
 The images are provided by 4 different cameras with different angles of view (front, rear, middle right and middle left) with 360° coverage and have annotations for a diverse set of computer vision tasks.
 <br>
-In this case study, we used _8.234 images_ (divided into three sets: train, validation and test) and we focused on the 2D bounding boxes detection task with five classes: _vehicle, person, bicycle, traffic light and traffic sign._
+In this case study, we used a subset of the dataset divided into three sets -train, validation and test-, and we focused on the 2D bounding boxes detection task with five classes: _vehicle, person, bicycle, traffic light and traffic sign._

 <br>